2D to 3D camera calibration

 | 1387 | 1065 | p10 | 42.336888 | -71.085971 | 23 |

 Our first attempt at calibration was a total disaster.
-We fed 10 points in and the results came back completely off — all test points were projecting onto wrong pixels.
+We fed 10 points in and the results came back completely off.
+All test points were projecting onto wrong pixels.
 After investigating, we found the problem: the calibration function expected a 1920×1080 snapshot, but we had used a 960×540 image to get the 2D points.
 The resolution mismatch threw off the entire calibration.

 We fixed the issue by retagging the image at full resolution, and the points lined up perfectly: